 - Rebecca Gayheart (Scream 2, From Dusk Till Dawn 3)

 - Jared Leto (American Psycho)

-This film is a solid 4.5 out of 5 for me.
-It’s a must buy for fans of slashers and 90’s horror.
+This film is a solid four out of five for me.
+It’s a must own for fans of slashers and 90’s horror.